What are Common Table Expressions(CTEs) and when to use them?

 join movingUsers mu on bu.userId = mu.userId;

-Notice how we replaced the subquery with a CTE.
+We replaced the subquery and conditional sum logic with CTE.
 This example is simple but in cases with multiple derived tables and sophisticated join logic, using CTEs may make your query easier to read.

 analyze clickstream;